 Among the many flagship programmes pioneered by CUHK, the undergraduate business administration programme offered by the CUHK Business School since 1963, the year the University was established, is the first of its kind in the region.

-The School has now developed into a leading business school internationally and in the region with over 100 teaching staff and an annual intake of over 800 promising young men and women tipped to develop into global business leaders for the Asian Century.
-Its Integrated BBA (IBBA) Programme, the program with largest annual intake among all business programs, offers comprehensive exposure to all aspects of business administration which enables its students to succeed in a wide range of professions.
-IBBA is distinctive in that it equips students with both broad-based knowledge and specialized expertise.
+The School has now developed into a leading business school internationally and in the region with over 100 faculty members and an annual intake of over 800 promising young men and women tipped to develop into global business leaders for the Asian Century.
+Its Integrated BBA (IBBA) Programme, the programme with largest annual intake among all business programmes, offers a flexible curriculum and comprehensive exposure to all aspects of business administration, which enables its students to succeed in a wide range of professions.
+IBBA is distinctive in that it equips students with both broad-based knowledge and specialised expertise.

 Dr. Fred Ku, Director of IBBA, said, ‘Along with in-depth business knowledge, we also equip our students with a repertoire of professional skills like leadership, analytical thinking, problem-solving as well as presentation and communication skills.
 All these skills are essential for personal development and workplace success.’

-Justin Ho can testify to the ideal environment here where students can learn and equip themselves with knowledge in various business aspects and enjoy the numerous opportunities to find their future pathways.
-He has just finished a full-time internship.
-He said, ‘The programme nurtures students to be leaders in a rapidly changing world.
+CUHK Business School offers an ideal environment where students can learn and equip themselves with knowledge in various business aspects and enjoy the numerous opportunities to find their future pathways.
+Justin Ho, who has just finished a full-time internship, said, ‘The programme nurtures students to be leaders in a rapidly changing world.
 With the flexible curriculum, I am able to gain expertise in specific concentrations such as finance.
 Together with broad-based knowledge in other business subjects, I am able to acquaint myself with the cutting-edge knowledge and best practices in business and have grown confident of performing to excellence in future.’

 IBBA students can freely choose from 9 concentration areas: